iobroker-community-adapters/ioBroker.shelly/README.md

 ## Changelog

 ### 3.0.0 (12.05.2019)
 * (Stübi) Redesign of the adapter.
-You can choose now between CoAP and MQTT protocoll
+You can choose now between CoAP and MQTT protocol
-* (Stübi) MQTT and CoAP suport for Shelly1 (SHSW-1, Verified)
+* (Stübi) MQTT and CoAP suport for Shelly1 (SHSW-1, verified)
-* (Stübi) MQTT and CoAP suport for Shelly2 (SHSW-21/SHSW-22, Verified)
+* (Stübi) MQTT and CoAP suport for Shelly2 (SHSW-21/SHSW-22, verified)
 * (Stübi) MQTT and CoAP suport for Shelly 1 1PM (SHSW-PM, verified)
 * (Stübi) MQTT and CoAP suport for Shelly 2.5 (SHSW-25, verified)
 * (Stübi) MQTT and CoAP suport for Shelly H&T (SHHT-1, verified)